landonturner/lturner.net/source/blog/thotcon-0xA.md

 <iframe width="639" height="360" src="https://www.youtube.com/embed/UGAao4MRIu0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This video has two voices both speaking in Russian.
-The main track turns into a rick roll.
-In the background you can hear another voice say letters and numbers.
+The main track turns into a rickroll.
+In the background, you can hear another voice say letters and numbers.
 We found a very nice Russian speaker who was able to help us with the translation and also became a member of the team for the rest of our journey.
 I am also now somewhat okay at counting to девять in Russian.
 We were able to use